 As an Age Pensioner you can give away anything you want, but if you do, and your gift is outside the gifting rules, then expect your Age Pension benefits to be affected.
 If you do gift assets, then you need to notify Centrelink within 14 days of the gifting or transfer.

-If you follow the gifting rules, any asset you have gifted won’t be assessed as a deprived asset and subject to the deeming rules for Age Pension income test (for information on the deeming rules and the Age Pension income test, see SuperGuide articles Age Pension income test: Deeming rates and deeming thresholds and Age Pension: Income test thresholds applicable from July 2018).
+If you follow the gifting rules, any asset you have gifted won’t be assessed as a deprived asset and then subject to the deeming rules for the Age Pension income test (for information on the deeming rules and the Age Pension income test, see SuperGuide articles Age Pension income test: Deeming rates and deeming thresholds and Age Pension: Income test thresholds applicable from July 2018).